The Market Is Fighting Back Amazon - Cramer's Mad Money (6/22/17)

 Viewer calls taken by Cramer

-Tallgrass Energy Partner (NYSE:TEP): It's a good stock and has a nice yield too, but all energy stocks trade together.
+Tallgrass Energy Partners (NYSE:TEP): It's a good stock and has a nice yield too, but all energy stocks trade together.
 The entire group is under pressure.

 Royal Dutch Shell (RDS.A): Cramer is not a fan.